 But the fact is we are in any state but in the state of bliss because we are constantly fluctuating through various emotions like happiness stress, anger, pain; which are temporary and are directly related to the materialistic world.

-Once the person realises he is not the body, nor the mind but he is the soul, his spiritual journey begins.
+Once the person realises he is neither the body, nor the mind but he is the soul, his spiritual journey begins.

 Enemies of the Soul